stuartrivero/demo-location-api-bff/README.md

 ## Still to do:

-* Write the correct validation for postcode format
 * Move the validation for postcode into a spring validator
-* Move sample data into files
 * Cache requests to provide state management example
 * Make api request timeout configurable